Skip to Calculator

 Time to antibiotics.
 Kumar et al. (*Critical Care Medicine*, 2006) found that each hour of delay in effective antibiotic administration in septic shock was associated with a 7.6% average decrease in survival.
 More recent data from New York State's mandatory sepsis reporting initiative confirmed that antibiotic administration within 3 hours of sepsis recognition was independently associated with lower in-hospital mortality (Seymour et al., *NEJM*, 2017).

-**Fluid resuscitation adequacy.** Early adequate fluid resuscitation reduces the degree of tissue hypoperfusion and protects against acute kidney injury.
-The optimal volume and timing remain debated — the SMART trial and CLASSIC trial data support more conservative strategies in select patients — but severe under-resuscitation is clearly harmful.
+Fluid resuscitation adequacy.
+Early adequate fluid resuscitation reduces the degree of tissue hypoperfusion and protects against acute kidney injury.
+The optimal volume and timing remain debated.
+The SMART trial and CLASSIC trial data support more conservative strategies in select patients, but severe under-resuscitation is clearly harmful.

 Lactate clearance.
 A lactate that fails to fall ≥10% over 2 hours of resuscitation is associated with significantly higher mortality, independent of absolute values (Jones et al., *JAMA*, 2010).
 Lactate-guided resuscitation is now a standard component of most institutional protocols.